1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > understand the Supreme Lord by means of devotional service.

-> When he is well situated in devotional service, one comes
+> When one is well situated in devotional service, one comes

 > to the transcendental position, qualified to feel the